10 Things to Do in Granada in Fall

 My advice is to buy a ticket for this festival and, after a guided tour of the Alhambra and a visit to the Generalife and its gardens, stay for one of the concerts.

-It's an opportunity not only to listen to good music, but also to have the backdrop of the palace complex's woods, which in autumn look even more stunningly golden.
+It is an opportunity not only to listen to good music, but also to have the backdrop of the woods of the palace complex, which look even more impressive in autumn.

 The September message in the Generalife is also very special.
 Since its foundation, the Alhambra has been linked to art and many musicians have performed there over the years.
 This festival aims to continue blending tradition and the avant-garde in this unique and historic setting.